All Episodes

 But I don't know whether he's decided he wants to do that or not.

-So far, in the three meetings we've had, OSCE and anyway, have not produced anything because the impression I get from my Secretary of State, my National Security Advisor, and my other senior officials that are doing these meetings, is that there's a question of whether the people they're talking to know what he is going to do.
+So far, in the three meetings we've had, the OSCE and anyway, have not produced anything because the impression I get from my Secretary of State, my National Security Advisor, and my other senior officials that are doing these meetings is that there's a question of whether the people they're talking to know what he is going to do.

-There's a whole range of things that I'm sure he's trying to calculate how quickly he can do what he wants to do and what does he want to do?
+There's a whole range of things that I'm sure he's trying to calculate how quickly he can do what he wants to do and what does he want to do.

-But I he's not, he's an informed individual.
+But he's not, he's an informed individual.

-I believe he's calculating what the immediate, short-term, and the near-term and the long-term consequences of Russia will be.
+And I'm sure, I'm not sure, I believe he's calculating what the immediate, short-term, and the near-term and the long-term consequences of Russia will be.

 And I don't think he's made up his mind yet.